Deans Cottage: Early history

 William Deans arrived on the Canterbury Plains in February 1843 with Samuel Manson and James Robinson Clough.
-Deans had chosen a location next to a lowland forest (now known as Riccarton Bush) as the site for his farm; land known to Māori as Putaringamotu.
+Deans had chosen a location next to a lowland forest (now known as Riccarton Bush) as the site for his farm; land known to Māori as Pūtaringamotu.
 The land had previously been farmed from mid-1840 to mid-1841.
 Everything that had been built by the first settlers had been destroyed by a fire.
 The first house Deans built with his two helpers in February 1843 was a simple shed next to the bush.
 It was used by the Deans brothers (John Deans arrived in June 1843 with stock), Manson and his wife Jean, and John Gebbie and his wife Mary.
 In late 1843, Manson (a skilled carpenter) built a more substantial house for the Deans brothers; this is now known as the Deans Cottage.
 The other farm couples continued to live in the original cottage.
 Manson built a further cottage for the Gebbies in 1845, and also built a large shed with a milking stand, a stable and a calf house.

 Deans Cottage was built from timber from the neighbouring bush.
 Kahikatea (white pine) was used for framing, weatherboards, and roof shingles.
-Trusses, floor boards and wall lining was made from matai (black pine).
+Trusses, floor boards and wall lining was made from mataī (black pine).
 The fireplace had a chimney made from cob.
 The cottage had two bedrooms, a sitting room (where the fireplace was) and a storage area in the loft.
 The kitchen was in the original building.
 Deans Cottage was lived in by the Deans brothers.

 Deans Cottage was originally in a different location from where it is today; in fact the present location is its third.
-It was built closer to the Avon River than the other buildings, and on its true-right.
+It was built closer to the Avon River / Ōtākaro than the other buildings, and on its true-right.
 On that side of the river, it was the most downstream one of all the buildings.

 William Deans died in July 1851 on a trip to New South Wales when his ship got wrecked at Cape Terawhiti.
 This event delayed John Deans' departure for Scotland by several months; he was due to go and marry his fiancée.
 He left in January 1852 and returned with his wife, Jane Deans (née McIlraith), in February 1853.
 The couple lived in Deans Cottage and their only son, John Deans II, was born in August 1853.
 By that time, John Deans was quite ill and he died from tuberculosis on 23 June 1854 in Deans Cottage.

 Whilst John Deans had chosen and cleared a site for a larger house prior to his departure for Scotland, no further work was done on it before his death.
 It was left to his widow to start the project, and she moved into Riccarton House in March 1856.
 This ended the occupation of Deans Cottage by the Deans family.